lodum/CancerExplorer/web application/README.md

 #### Reusability of data:
 The application allows to access the used RDF data.
-Further CSV and JSON file format are supported.
+Further, CSV and JSON file format are supported.

 ![CancerExplorer application][9]